 Last December, sitting in my home office in Austin, my privacy spreadsheet turned red.
 I’ve been tracking my own digital footprint since a 2024 Google search revealed my home address and my wife’s maiden name to anyone with an internet connection.
-I had manually opted out of 50 data brokers, but by December 1, 2025, three of the biggest ones had re-listed me.
+I had manually opted out of dozens of data brokers, but by early winter, three of the biggest ones had re-listed me.
 It felt like a subscription I’d cancelled that just kept billing my time anyway.

-Fed up with the manual 'whack-a-mole' game, I decided to run a head-to-head test.
-I signed up for DeleteMe and Incogni simultaneously to see which one could actually kill the 'zombie' data for good.
+Fed up with the manual whack-a-mole game, I decided to run a head-to-head test.
+I signed up for both services simultaneously to see which one could actually kill the 'zombie' data for good.
 If you’ve ever felt like your personal info is a junk mail problem that scaled to the internet, you’re not alone.
 My partner still thinks the Yubikey on my keychain is overkill, but after seeing my grandparents' names listed on a site I'd never heard of, I disagree.

-The math on this was straightforward.
-DeleteMe costs $129 for an individual annual plan.
-Incogni comes in significantly lower at $79.
-That’s a $50 price premium for DeleteMe.
-As a self-employed consultant, I’m skeptical of marketing copy that promises 'complete' removal—usually, that just means they send a few automated emails and hope for the best.
+The math on this was straightforward when I started.
+DeleteMe costs around a hundred and thirty dollars for an individual annual plan.
+Incogni comes in significantly lower, usually around eighty bucks.
+That is a fifty-dollar price premium for DeleteMe.
+As a self-employed consultant, I am naturally skeptical of marketing copy that promises 'complete' removal—usually, that just means they send a few automated emails and hope for the best.

-I’ve previously spent time with the full Proton bundle ($119) and RoboForm ($30) to secure my active data, but data brokers deal in the passive leftovers of your life.
+I have previously spent time with the full Proton bundle and RoboForm to secure my active data, but data brokers deal in the passive leftovers of your life.
 They aggregate shadow profiles from property tax records and marriage certificates.
-To fight that, you need a service that doesn't just ask nicely once, but keeps checking back every 90 to 120 days.
+To fight that, you need a service that does not just ask nicely once, but keeps checking back every few months to ensure those records haven't crawled back out of the digital grave.

 The Setup: Automated Control vs. Human-Verified Silence